Kindergarten to Year 6

 Our integrated curriculum is organised around the concept of a ‘Focus Study,’ linking learning outcomes through an overarching theme or topic, providing meaningful and rich learning experiences.

 Our class structure cultivates and expands the children’s social and learning horizons and allows us to accommodate children’s needs in a supportive environment.
 Children remain with their Kindergarten teacher for the first year.
-As they move into Years 1 and 2 they retain their class teacher for two years.
-In Year 3 they have a new teacher who sees the class through to the end of Year 4, and the cycle repeats itself again for Years 5 and 6.
+As they move into Years 1 and 2, they retain their class teacher for two years.
+In Year 3, they have a new teacher who sees the class through to the end of Year 4, and the cycle repeats for Years 5 and 6.

 In addition, the primary school employs specialist teachers for Music, Art, PE, Library, Language (Japanese) and Coding (Years 5 and 6 in Term 3).
 Learning support teachers and wellbeing staff are also part of our Primary team.

-Pull quotes: “Each morning, the children enter the classroom and form a circle with the teachers.
-We share a song or poem and exchange greetings, with each class developing its own unique morning circle routines.”
+“Each morning, the children enter the classroom and form a circle with the teachers.
+We share songs or poems and exchange greetings, with each class developing its own unique morning circle routines.”

 In Morning Circle, the children learn to;